SIFAT-AOC/React-Next-JS-developer-notes/Escape Hatches/separatingEventFromEffects.md

 5.You can move non-reactive logic from Effects into Effect Events.
 6.Only call Effect Events from inside Effects.
 7.Don’t pass Effect Events to other components or Hooks.

+### Effect Events are very limited in how you can use them:

+1 .Only call them from inside Effects. /
+2 .Never pass them to other components or Hooks.